elastx/elx-docs/content/en/docs/kubernetes/knowledge-base/install-ingress.md

         enabled: true
      ```

-Scenario if the cluster has a WAF or other proxy in front of the loadbalancer.
+    Scenario if the cluster has a WAF or other proxy in front of the Load Balancer.

      ```yaml
       controller: